kubernetes/autoscaler/cluster-autoscaler/cloudprovider/aws/README.md

 Note that:

-* It is recommend to use a second tag like `k8s.io/cluster-autoscaler/<YOUR CLUSTER NAME>` when `k8s.io/cluster-autoscaler/enabled` is used across many clusters to prevent ASGs from different clusters recognized as the node groups
+* It is recommended to use a second tag like `k8s.io/cluster-autoscaler/<YOUR CLUSTER NAME>` when `k8s.io/cluster-autoscaler/enabled` is used across many clusters to prevent ASGs from different clusters recognized as the node groups
 * There are no `--nodes` flags passed to cluster-autoscaler because the node groups are automatically discovered by tags

 ```